-The National Children’s Bureau is the Department for Education (DfE)'s national delivery partner for the Early Years Stronger Practice Hubs programme.
+The National Children’s Bureau was DfE's national delivery partner for the Early Years Stronger Practice Hubs programme until 31 March 2026.

-Early Years Stronger Practice Hubs provide advice, share good practice and offer evidence-based professional development for early years practitioners.
+The Early Years Stronger Practice Hubs provide advice, share good practice and offer evidence-informed professional development for early years practitioners.

 Discover more about the Early Years Stronger Practice Hubs

-The Early Years Stronger Practice Hubs programme launched in November 2022 and is supported by the Education Endowment Foundation (EEF) and the National Children’s Bureau (NCB).
+A Department for Education programme launched in November 2022, the Early Years Stronger Practice Hubs is supported by evidence partner the Education Endowment Foundation (EEF) and, until 31 March 2026, was delivered by the National Children’s Bureau (NCB).

-There are 18 Early Years Stronger Practice Hubs (two in each of the government office regions).
+There are currently 18 Early Years Stronger Practice Hubs (two in each of the government office regions).
 The Hubs provide support and advice to improve quality in early years settings by sharing good practice and offering evidence-informed professional development for early years educators.
-The programme is funded until March 2026.

 Each Hub is led by a group-based (school-based, private, voluntary, or independent) early years provider and support settings to adopt well-evidenced practice improvements by: